 Motley Fool vs. IBD Pricing Comparison

 Stock Advisor is significantly cheaper than IBD Leaderboard.
-The Motley Fool’s service costs just $199 per year (you can get your first year for 50% off).
+The Motley Fool’s service costs just $199 per year (you can get your first year for only $99).
 That’s compared to $69 per month for IBD Leaderboard.

 Both Stock Advisor and IBD Leaderboard offer a nice array of resources.
 To start, each service includes research reports on each of the stocks that are recommended.
 These are a bit more in-depth for Stock Advisor, but IBD Leaderboard doesn’t cut corners when discussing a stock’s potential, either.
 Each service also includes market commentary, although this is updated more frequently for IBD Leaderboard.

 Both Stock Advisor and IBD Leaderboard are strong services with a history of beating the broader stock market.
 But, Stock Advisor wins handily in this comparison.
 It’s significantly cheaper, has a slightly better track record over the past few years, and requires less day-to-day work on the part of investors.
 IBD Leaderboard may be better for investors who want short-term trading action, but it’s hard to justify the high cost compared to Stock Advisor.